I got on the computer to start writing a blog post. Here is all the things I have done so far instead of writing the original post:

 The next step: Put Addy in her bouncy seat, turn on Pandora (I chose Maranda Lambert) and get pumped to start baking... and then read the "room temperature" part about the cream cheese.
 Take the baby out of the bouncy seat, and go do something else while you let the cream cheese sit out for a bit.

-I chose to catch up on some Boy Meets World that I record every morning.
+I chose to catch up on some Boy Meets World that I record every morning. |

-While waiting for the chocolate/butter mix to cool, take a large bowl and whisk the sugar, eggs, vanilla, and food coloring.
-Then stir in the chocolate/butter combo and stir until smooth.
-Do all this dancing to the music, and trying to entertain the baby.
+While waiting for the chocolate/butter mix to cool, take a large bowl and whisk the sugar, eggs, vanilla,

 The next step includes realizing that you forgot to feed the dogs, and feed them.
 Had I done this at the beginning, it may have helped with the constant stepping/tripping over them during this en devour.
 Back to the brownies!
 Add the flour and salt, and stir just until there are no streaks of dry ingredients.
 Pour into pan, and attempt to spread into even layer.